code-lab-org/collab-java/README.md

 During an experiment, the application writes log files to the default execution directory.

+## Acknowledgements

+This project was funded, in part, by a National Defense Science and Engineering Graduate (NDSEG) Fellowship.

 ## References

 P.T.
 Grogan and O.L. de Weck (2016).
 "Collaboration and complexity: An experiment on the effect of multi-actor coupled design," *Research in Engineering Design*, vol. 27, pp. 221--235. doi: [10.1007/s00163-016-0214-7](https://doi.org/10.1007/s00163-016-0214-7).